zblz/naima/docs/mcmc.rst

 stabilize), the samples that are accepted by the sampler are recorded, along with the model spectrum, and any metadata blobs provided by the model function (see :ref:`blobs`).
-These can then be accessed through the sampler object, and ``naima`` provides several convenience functions to analyse the results and compare them to the input spectrum: see :ref:`plotting`.
+These can then be accessed through the sampler object, and Naima provides several convenience functions to analyse the results and compare them to the input spectrum: see :ref:`plotting`.

 Overcoming the Gaussian error assumption
 ----------------------------------------

-``naima`` provides an alternative to MCMC fitting by providing wrappers around the radiative models that can be used in `sherpa`_.
+Naima provides an alternative to MCMC fitting by providing wrappers around the radiative models that can be used in `sherpa`_.
 This package allows to take into account instrument response functions that include bin correlation.
 See :ref:`sherpamod` for more details on these sherpa wrappers.

 .. _sherpa: http://cxc.cfa.harvard.edu/sherpa/

-However, within the framework of MCMC fitting in ``naima``, several approaches will be considered for inclusion in the future to overcome the assumption of correct, Gaussian, independent errors.
+However, within the framework of MCMC fitting in Naima, several approaches will be considered for inclusion in the future to overcome the assumption of correct, Gaussian, independent errors.